Caroline Herschel: Honours

 Herschel was honoured by the King of Prussia and the Royal Astronomical Society.
 The gold medal from the Astronomical Society was awarded to her in 1828 "for her recent reduction, to January, 1800, of the [2,500] Nebulæ discovered by her illustrious brother, which may be considered as the completion of a series of exertions probably unparalleled either in magnitude or importance in the annals of astronomical labour."
 She completed this work after her brother's death and her move to Hanover.

-The Royal Astronomical Society elected her an Honorary Member in 1835, along with Mary Somerville; they were the first women members.
+The Royal Astronomical Society elected her an honorary member in 1835, along with Mary Somerville; they were the first female members.
 She was also elected as an honorary member of the Royal Irish Academy in Dublin in 1838.

 In 1846, at the age of 96, she was awarded a Gold Medal for Science by the King of Prussia, conveyed to her by Alexander von Humboldt, "in recognition of the valuable services rendered to Astronomy by you, as the fellow-worker of your immortal brother, Sir William Herschel, by discoveries, observations, and laborious calculations".

-Asteroid 281 Lucretia is named in her honor.

-The open clusters NGC 2360 (Caroline's Cluster) and NGC 7789 (Caroline's Rose) are unofficially nicknamed in her honor.
+The asteroid 281 Lucretia (discovered 1888) was named after Caroline's second given name, and the crater C. Herschel on the Moon is named after her.
+The open clusters NGC 2360 (Caroline's Cluster) and NGC 7789 (Caroline's Rose) are unofficially nicknamed in her honour.
 On 6 November 2020, a satellite named after her (ÑuSat 10 or "Caroline", COSPAR 2020-079B) was launched into space.

-In 2022, the Herschel Museum in Bath acquired a handwritten draft of Caroline Herschel’s memoirs, which will be put on display in 2023.